SChinchi/LogViewer/README.md

 - Drag-n-drop files on the executable for easy loading.
 - Mod list inspector with search filtering.
   - Deprecated/old mods are flagged appropriately by checking their status on Thunderstore.
+    - Whitelist for any mods that fall under these conditions but are still functional.
+  - Custom list for generally problematic mods.
   - Copy to clipboard.
 - A console UI with search and log level filters.
   - Repeated events are bundled together for compression and to highlight potential error spam.